eclipse-cyclonedds/cyclonedds-cxx/docs/manual/idlcxx.rst

 - assign

-  - the variant using two input iterators specifying the range to initialize with
+  - the variant taking an input pointer and a length

 - operator==